RomanBoegli/TSPsolver/README.md

 # TSPsolver
-Solving TSP with Help of a Genetic Algorithm in Java
+Solving TSP with Help of a genetic algorithm (GA) in Java